Home > Projects > Central Otago Ecological Trust

 Area

-The size of the proposed Mokomoko Dryland Sanctuary will be between 25 and 200 ha.
-Habitat consists of open grassland and shrubland interspersed with craggy outcrops of schist rock.
+The size of the expanded predator fence will be 14 ha.
+We will be testing the efficacy of a predator barrier fence that will allow access by mice.
+DOC have demonstrated that suppression (as opposed to eradication) of predator numbers is enough to achieve good recovery of Grand and Otago skink populations.
+The habitat consists of open grassland and shrubland interspersed with craggy outcrops of schist rock.
 Surrounding views of the nearby Central Otago mountain ranges are spectacular.

 Organisations involved

-Central Otago Ecological Trust, Department of Conservation (COET is a partner of the Grand and Otago Skink Captive Management Programme), Central Otago District Council, Landcare Research, Alexandra Museum, Alexandra Primary School.
+Central Otago Ecological Trust, Department of Conservation (COET is a partner of the Grand and Otago Skink Captive Management Programme), Landcare Research, Alexandra Museum, Otago Polytech (Cromwell).

 Management history

 The Trust was formally launched by the Prime Minister, Helen Clark, in November 2005, in which Otago skinks were returned to the Alexandra basin for the first time in 30 years.
-A captive population has now been established in Alexandra.
-Start-up funding has been received from Contact Energy, Transpower Grants, foundation members, and public donations.
+A wild population has now been established in Alexandra.
+Funding has been received from Central Lakes Trust, Otago Community Trust, World Wide Fund for Nature, Lotteries Commission, Contact Energy, Transpower Grants, foundation members, and public donations.
 There has been a huge increase in profile and support for conservation of rare lizards in this dryland environment.

 Access